ShakhriyorKh/Analysis-of-Gas-Prices-and-Footbal-Teams/README.md

-# Analysis of Gas Prices and Footbal-Teams
+# Analysis of Oil Prices and Footbal Teams

+In this program I have made some short analysis on the prices of Oil in different countries.
+Also, made a little more of an extensive analysis on professional football teams.